 Home renovation activities in Australia skyrocketed over the past year.
-As Australians spent a good majority of their time indoors due to the global pandemic, it also significantly reshaped their preferences around home spaces.
+Australians spent most of their time indoors due to the global pandemic; it also significantly reshaped their preferences around home spaces.
 This became especially prevalent with the drastic transition into remote working and distance learning, which led to considerable demand in more functional and active areas throughout the household.

-The Housing Industry Association (HIA) also forecast a decline in renovation projects in August 2020, but then the exact opposite happened.
-Moreover, this sudden boom in renovations has also helped countless one-stop hardware and building stores, like Tile Importer Pty Ltd., on the road to recovery.
-This trend is expected to continue through the rest of the year, with 2021 considered as “the year of the renovation.”
+The Housing Industry Association (HIA) also forecasted a decline in renovation projects in August 2020, but the exact opposite happened.
+Moreover, this sudden renovation boom has also helped countless one-stop hardware and building stores, like Tile Importer, on the road to recovery.
+This trend is expected to continue through the rest of the year, with 2021 considered “the year of the renovation.”

-During the height of the global pandemic between March and October 2020, Australians were reported to have spent24.6 percent more on hardware, building, and garden supplies compared to the same period of the previous year.
+During the height of the global pandemic between March and October 2020, Australians were reported to have spent24.6 percent more on hardware, building, and garden supplies than the previous year’s same period.

-If you haven’t already done some renovation projects of your own, both big and small, then now is the perfect time to do so.
-The ongoing vaccination roll-out programs across the country have made it much safer to carry out activities like these.
-To help give you an idea of what to do around your home, here are some of the biggest design trends, from materials to aesthetic choices.
+If you haven’t already done some renovation projects of your own, both big and small, then now is a perfect time.
+The ongoing vaccination roll-out programs have made it much safer to carry out activities like these.
+To help give you an idea of what to do around your home, here are some of the biggest design trends (BHG), from materials to aesthetic choices.

 Keeping It Clean

 Hygiene is expected to take center stage in home design, especially coming from the context of the health crisis.
-In this regard, you should consider incorporating many antibacterial materials into your household to significantly limit the risk of transmitting harmful bacteria or viruses.
+In this regard, you should consider incorporating many antibacterial materials into your household to limit the risk of transmitting harmful bacteria or viruses significantly.

-After more than a year of being cooped up indoors, many homeowners have also been demanding better outdoor spaces.
+After more than a year of being cooped up indoors, many homeowners have also demanded better outdoor spaces.
 This is why outdoor living is expected to be the most desirable area for home improvements in the coming months.